 We employ a dedicated sustainability team who work as an integral part of the festival planning process, developing a sustainability action plan for the festival and ensuring these actions are undertaken on site.

-Latitude is working towards a target of 50% reduction in greenhouse gas (GHG) emissions by 2030.
-This is in line with the Paris Agreement goal of keeping global warming below 1.5 degrees Celsius, which we are still committed to despite the national pledges at COP26 being forecast to exceed this level of warming.
+Latitude is working towards Live Nation’s target of 50% reduction in greenhouse gas (GHG) emissions by 2030.
+This is in line with the Paris Agreement goal of keeping global warming below 1.5 degrees Celsius, which we are still committed to despite the national pledges at COP being forecast to exceed this level of warming.
 We will review our progress annually in step with a science-based approach.

 We support East Suffolk Council’s Climate Commitment and will work in partnership to help reach their goal of making Suffolk carbon neutral by 2030.